kirillkan/JavaSeleniumCucumber_Magento/README.md

 2. Clone, i.e, download your copy of the repository to your local machine using

 3. Use IntelliJ IDEA to run your desired tests.
-You can use `CRunner.java` to run tests with tags by specifying tags in `tags = "@tagname"` and `FailedTestRunner.java` to rerun failed tests!
+You can use  [*CRunner*](src/test/java/com/test_project/runner/CRunner.java) to run tests with tags by specifying tags in `tags = "@tagname"` and  [*FailedTestRunner*](src/test/java/com/test_project/runner/FailedTestRunner.java) to rerun failed tests!
 Alternatively, you can use the terminal to run the tests, for example `mvn clean test` to run all tests.
 4. To see the report, go to the `target/cucumer` folder in the project root and then open any `.html` file in the browser.
 ## Project Structure🧐
 ```bash